swiftlang/swift-evolution/proposals/XXXX-package-manager-localized-resources.md

 ```
-warning: resource 'Image.png' in target 'BestTarget' is missing a localization for the development region 'en'; the development region is used as a fallback when no other localization matches
+warning: resource 'Image.png' in target 'BestTarget' is missing a localization for the default localization 'en'; the default localization is used as a fallback when no other localization matches
 ```

 #### Un-localized and Localized Variants